-Each program, with a typical duration of one up to two weeks, features the participation of up to twenty experts of the field, non affiliated to IFPU.
-The preferred format is that of a small scale meeting, with a few plenary talks and brainstorming and discussion sessions, also allowing time for working group activities.
+Each program has a typical duration of one or two weeks.
+The preferred format is that of a small scale meeting, gathering together a community of expert of the field and maximizing interactions, possibly with few seminars and multiple brainstorming and discussion sessions, also allowing time for working group activities.

-The Institute provides logistic support, including an office desk space for each participant, seminar and common rooms and access to the other Institute facilities, and financial support via a contribution to local expenses (accommodation at the nearby guesthouses of the Abdus Salam International Center for Theoretical Physics, and a per diem covering meals).
+The Institute provides logistic support, including an office desk space for about fifteen participants present at any given time, seminar and common rooms and access to the other Institute facilities, and financial support via a contribution to local expenses (accommodation at the nearby guesthouses of the Abdus Salam International Center for Theoretical Physics, and a per diem covering meals).

-The call for programs planned up to September 30, 2020 is now open, with proposals to be submitted at the earliest convenience, and results of the reviewing process communicated at a very short notice.
-(Programs intended for the Autumn of 2020 or later, will be selected in biannual calls, as to be specified at this webpage.)
+The call for programs planned up to October 31, 2022 is now open, with proposals to be submitted at the earliest convenience, and results of the reviewing process communicated at a very short notice.

 Proposals should be sent by e-mail to the IFPU director Piero Ullio and specify:

 - Title of the proposal;

 - Name and email address of at least two scientific organizers;

 - Name of a scientific advisor among IFPU affiliates, supporting the local organization;